spencerthayer/2024-Election-Polling-Analysis/readme.md

 Polls are weighted based on the grade assigned to the polling organization, which reflects their historical accuracy and methodology quality.
 FiveThirtyEight categorizes these grades, and in our script, each grade is associated with a specific numerical weight.
 This numerical weight translates the qualitative assessment of a poll's reliability into a quantitative factor that can be used in further calculations.
 The mapping from grades to numerical weights is as follows:

 ```
-A+: 1.0, A: 0.9, A-: 0.8, A/B: 0.75, B+: 0.7, B: 0.6, B-: 0.5, B/C: 0.45, C+: 0.4, C: 0.3, C-: 0.2, C/D: 0.15, D+: 0.1, D: 0.05, D-: 0.025, `null`: 0.0125
+A+: 1.0, A: 0.9, A-: 0.8, A/B: 0.75, B+: 0.7, B: 0.6, B-: 0.5, B/C: 0.45, C+: 0.4, C: 0.3, C-: 0.2, C/D: 0.15, D+: 0.1, D: 0.05, D-: 0.025
 ```

 Each grade is assigned a weight that diminishes as the grade decreases, with 'A+' polls being considered the most reliable (and thus given a weight of 1.0) and 'D-' polls being considered the least reliable (with a weight of 0.025).
 This numerical representation of grades allows for a standardized and objective approach to adjust the impact of each poll based on the credibility and track record of the polling organization.

-The logic behind this grading system is straightforward: higher grades correspond to higher numerical weights, indicating a greater degree of reliability and historical accuracy.
-Each grade step down represents a decrease in reliability, and this is reflected in the proportional decrease in the numerical weight.
-The specific weights were chosen to reflect a balance between acknowledging the quality of higher-graded polls and still allowing lower-graded polls to contribute to the overall analysis, albeit to a much lesser extent.

 For a poll with a specific grade, its grade weight is directly fetched from this predefined mapping.
 This explicit numerical representation ensures that the weight calculation process is transparent and consistent across all polls analyzed.

+### 3. Transparency Weight

+The transparency weight is calculated based on the transparency score provided in the polling data.
+The transparency score indicates the level of disclosure and methodological transparency of the polling organization.
+The transparency weight is computed by normalizing the transparency score of each poll with respect to the maximum transparency score among all polls.

+$$ W_{transparency} = \frac{\text{Transparency Score}}{\text{Max Transparency Score}} $$

+This normalization ensures that the transparency weight falls within the range [0, 1], with higher transparency scores resulting in higher weights.

+### 4. Sample Size Weight

+The sample size weight is calculated based on the sample size of each poll.
+Polls with larger sample sizes are generally considered more reliable and representative of the population.
+The sample size weight is computed by normalizing the sample size of each poll with respect to the minimum and maximum sample sizes among all polls.

+$$ W_{sample size} = \frac{\text{Sample Size} - \text{Min Sample Size}}{\text{Max Sample Size} - \text{Min Sample Size}} $$

+This normalization ensures that the sample size weight falls within the range [0, 1], with larger sample sizes resulting in higher weights.

-### 3. Partisan Weight Adjustment
+### 5. Partisan Weight Adjustment

 Partisan-sponsored polls may have a bias toward their sponsor.
 The script applies a correction factor to account for this bias:

-- If a poll is partisan (true), a weight of $0.25$ is applied.
+- If a poll is partisan (true), a weight of $0.1$ is applied.
 - If a poll is non-partisan (false), a weight of $1$ is applied.

 This adjustment, $W_{partisan}$, is applied directly based on the poll's partisanship status.

-### 4. Population Sample Weights
+### 6. Population Sample Weights

 Different polls target different segments of the population (e.g., likely voters, registered voters).
 The reliability of these polls varies with the population segment, so weights are applied accordingly: